Style Sheet | Report Preparation Guidelines

 Names of academic fields are capitalized only when they appear as part of a department or program name: he majored in biology; he earned a PhD in biology; he was a student in the Department of Biology; he was a student in Biology (department implied).

-Academic and professional titles are capitalized when they immediately precede a surname, are used as part of the name (often replacing the first name), and can be considered an honorific: President Hockfield; Professor Taylor; Dean Ortiz; Professors Chomsky and Flynn; Drs.
+Academic and professional titles are capitalized when they immediately precede a name: President Rafael Reif; Professor Taylor; Chancellor Cynthia Barnhart; Professors Chomsky and Flynn; Drs.
 Glass and Seneff.

 For emphasis, use italics rather than underlining or boldface.